fluree/developers-site/blog/discord-migration/discord-migration.md

 us to create the spaces we want and ensure a welcoming, helpful, and safe environment for all who choose to join us.

 We are extremely excited for this new chapter for the fluree community.
+There will be bumps in the road as we migrate such a large community, but we are confident this is the right choice, both for the long term health of the fluree community and for fluree itself.
-Keep an eye on our [Twitter](https://twitter.com/flureepbc) or in our Slack in the coming weeks for an invite.
+Keep an eye on our [Twitter](https://twitter.com/flureepbc) in the coming weeks for an invite link to the new Discord server.
+If you're in the fluree Slack, we'll be making an annoucement there as well.
-We are all looking forward to seeing you there!
+We look forward to seeing you in the new Fluree Discord!